Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 If you want, here is a video i made a long time ago to show what it looked like (in french) https://youtu.be/ierYnCBnozg

-## Known Bugs (on SEUS renewed 0.99)
+## Known Bugs (on SEUS renewed 1.00)
 - Double doors do not correctly take into account direction of light
-- Reflective materials are sometimes too dark depending on direction of surface
+- Reflective materials are sometimes too dark depending on direction of surface (Partially fixed)
+- Parralax of the top of quartz billars behaves strangely
 - ???